 To ensure compliance with career goals and voluntary education requirements, service members are strongly encouraged to speak with their installation or command educational services office or virtual advising center.
 The Dallas County Community College District understands the challenges active-duty service members face when trying to carve out the time they need for school.
 If you are feeling that strain,

-talk to the advisors with Dallas Colleges Online about programs you can take advantage of to continue your education.
+talk to the online advisors about programs you can take advantage of to continue your education.

 The Higher Education Relief Opportunities For Students (HEROES) Act of 2003 aims to make sure service members receiving student aid are not affected because of their military status.
 Among those who are eligible for the HEROES Act of 2003 are — along with their spouses and dependents — active-duty military and members of the National Guard serving during a war.